UniBound Summer FAQs

 Students from other tertiary institutions can also study in Summer School and courses may be credited back to their degree at their home institution.

-Unibound Summer, Tōia ki Waipapa and Summer Start are specific programmes designed for school-leavers.
-They can earn credits towards their degree, experience our campus, and get started on their academic journey.
+UniBound Summer, Tōia ki Waipapa and Summer Start are specific programmes designed for school-leavers.
+Students can earn credits towards their degree, experience our campus, and get started on their academic journey.
 The focus of our programme is not just on academic preparation.
 It also includes free, fun social and cultural activities outside of class time to help students settle into life on campus and meet new people.

 I am Māori and Pacific; which programme shall I apply for?